General Terms and Conditions of cereneo Schweiz AG

 d) the patient and/or his accompanying person violates § 9.

-6) The patient or his representative, respectively, and/or the bearer of costs take note that cereneo, being a company active in research may use non-CE certified machines, equipment, software or other aids for research and treatment purposes, and explicitly declares its agreement thereto.
+6) The patient or his representative, respectively, and/or the bearer of costs take note that cereneo, being a company active in research may use non-CE certified machines, equipment, software or other aids for research and treatment purposes, and explicitly declares his agreement thereto.

 § 7 Items and vehicles brought in